mit-ll-responsible-ai/hydra-zen/docs/source/explanation/launch.rst

    # [1, 2, 3]

-One clear benefit of :func:`hydra_zen.launch` is the ability to programatically define the set of multirun values, e.g., creating a list of random seeds to execute an application with.
+One clear benefit of :func:`hydra_zen.launch` is the ability to programmatically define the set of multirun values, e.g., creating a list of random seeds to execute an application with.